Construction Tool Reviews and Comparisons for Owner-Builders

 Framing Nailers

-- Pros: Lightweight (7.5 lbs); smooth operation; reliable; great value
+- Hitachi NR90AES1: Lightweight (7.5 lbs); smooth operation; reliable; great value.
+Requires compressor; not portable.

 Real-World Comparison: Task: Nail 500 studs to plates (1,000 nails)